Salary Cap Smoothing Is As Complicated As It Is Necessary

 The current cap calculation is based on the presumption of a 50-50 split of league-wide revenues.
 It was designed that way because it represents the midpoint of what the players are guaranteed to receive (between 49 to 51 percent).
 The calculation is working fine for now because the actual split over the past three years has consistently been quite close to 50-50.
 The new TV deal, however, will ensure the players receive the maximum 51 percent.
 At that point, you’ll have a salary cap calculation that is based on a presumption of a 50-50 split of revenues when in fact the players will be receiving a 51 percent share.
-That’s an “error,” on that perhaps should have been caught and accounted for, and it will cause the 2016-17 salary cap (and luxury tax) to be unfairly low(6).
-Any new CBA to come would surely correct for this issue.
+That’s an issue which will artificially lower the cap and reduce spending, which will cause the 2016-17 salary cap (and luxury tax) to be unfairly low(6).
+Any new CBA to come would presumably correct for this issue.

 Roberts, however, is gearing up to push for more than just to keep the 51 percent share the players will already have.
 She and the players she represents would surely love to see the previous 57– 43 split restored.
 However, despite their new-found riches, owners aren’t likely to simply relent.

-We could be in for another epic battle.
-But for illustrative purposes, let’s simplify.
-If the starting point is 51 percent and the union is pushing for as much as 57 percent (or more), perhaps a compromise is ultimately struck at the midpoint, 54 percent.
+We could be in for (a this time less epic) battle.
+If the starting point is 51 percent and the union is pushing for as much as 57 percent, perhaps a compromise is ultimately struck at the midpoint, 54 percent.
 That alone would vault the 2017-18 salary cap by about $8 million.
 An assumed $90 million salary cap (from above) could instead reach $98 million.